JuliaDiff/ChainRulesTestUtils.jl/docs/src/index.md

 It is effectively `isapprox` but with better error messages because it knows about `thunk`s and `ChainRules` differential types `Zero()`, `DoesNotExist()`, and `Composite`.
+It is not simply overloading `isapprox` because then comparing `Tuple`s/`NamedTuple`s would require piracy.

 For example,
 ```